mashdud/Predicting-credit-risk/README.md

 - Consumer Credit Risk:

 How to predict whether a consumer will default on a payment?
-How to balance frictionless payments while minimizing risk?

-Merchant Risk Evaluation:

-How to assess the credibility of a merchant before onboarding?
-How to detect high-risk businesses that may engage in fraudulent activities?

-Fraud Detection:

-How prevent fraudulent transactions while allowing legitimate ones?
-How to identify suspicious transaction patterns in real time?

-Regulatory Compliance:

-How to ensure risk assessment aligns with financial regulations?
-How to apply explainable AI (XAI) for transparency in decisions?

 ## Export the environment variable
 Run on terminal POWERSHELL